rojo-rbx/rojo/README.md

 * Streaming `rbxmx` and `rbxm` models into your game in real time
 * Packaging and deploying your project to Roblox.com from the command line

-Soon, Rojo will be able to:
+In the future, Rojo will be able to:

+* Sync instances from Roblox Studio to the filesystem
 * Automatically convert your existing game to work with Rojo
-* Sync instances from Roblox Studio to the filesystem
-* Automatically manage your assets on Roblox.com, like images and sounds
 * Import custom instances like MoonScript code

 ## [Documentation](https://rojo.space/docs)